pallets/flask/docs/design.rst

 Flask is a framework that takes advantage of the work already done by Werkzeug to properly interface WSGI (which can be a complex task at times).
-Thanks to recent developments in the Python package infrastructure, packages with depencencies are no longer an issue and there are very few reasons against having libraries that depend on others.
+Thanks to recent developments in the Python package infrastructure, packages with dependencies are no longer an issue and there are very few reasons against having libraries that depend on others.